First Attempt Delivery Rate: The Metric for CEP & Retail Success

 While that sounds like good news, delivery execution is where the problem lies.
 Catering to the ever-increasing demand is already gnawing at the retailers’ profitability.

 “We found that over half of (the) consumers (55%) said that they will switch to a competitor if that competitor offers a faster service.
 Organizations that provide a superior last-mile customer experience will gain a competitive edge over their peers,” adds the report.

-What does a great last-mile delivery service actually add to a retailer?
+What does a first-time delivery success actually add to a retailer?

 - Free word-of-mouth recommendation